-Your doctor may prescribe a selective serotonin reuptake inhibitor (SSRI) to decrease inflexible and detail-oriented thinking.
+Your doctor may consider prescribing a selective serotonin reuptake inhibitor (SSRI) to decrease some anxiety surrounding the obsessive-compulsive cycle.
 If you’re prescribed an SSRI, you may also benefit from support groups and regular treatment from a psychiatrist.
 Long-term prescription use isn’t usually recommended for OCPD.

 Relaxation training involves specific breathing and relaxation techniques that can help decrease your sense of stress and urgency.
 These symptoms are common in OCPD.
 Examples of recommended relaxation practices include yoga, tai chi, and Pilates.

 The outlook for someone with OCPD may be better than the outlook for other personality disorders.
 Treatment can help give you greater awareness of how the symptoms of OCPD can adversely affect others.
 If you have OCPD, you may be less likely to become addicted to drugs or alcohol, which is common with other personality disorders.

 As with other personality disorders, finding the treatment that works for you is the foundation of success.
-Cognitive therapy can help improve your ability to interact and empathize with your loved ones.
+Cognitive behavioral therapy can help improve your ability to interact and empathize with your loved ones.

 If you suspect that your spouse, partner, or family member has OCPD, pay attention to their obsessions and their compulsive behaviors.
 A person most likely has OCD or another personality that’s not OCPD if their obsessions are: